Nicaragua - Land of Lakes and Volcanoes

 Day 3-Discover Granada; optional boat trip on Lake Nicaragua

-This morning we will head out on a walking tour of the city.
+This morning, we'll head out on a walking tour of the city.
 Our first stop will be the San Francisco Church and neighbouring San Francisco Convent built in 1529 (entry optional).
 We then continue onto the beautiful Merced Church where we will have the opportunity to climb to the top of the bell tower and take in the spectacular views over the city, Lake Nicaragua and the Mombacho Volcano.
 Finally, you will see a glimpse of Nicaraguan daily life at the local market.
 This afternoon is free.
 A recommended optional activity is a boat trip through Las Isletas on Lake Nicaragua.
 This is a great way to explore Lake Cocibolca, also known as Lake Nicaragua.
 Situated at the foot of the impressive Mombacho Volcano, the area we visit consists of around 360 small volcanic islands which were formed when the Mombacho Volcano erupted about 20,000 years ago.
 These small islands are inhabited by families who make their living from fishing, while other islands are host to extravagant villas owned by Nicaragua's rich and famous.
-Along the way, the tour guide will explain a lot about the many birds that can be seen here as well as recalling the history of the area.
+Along the way, the tour guide will explain a bit about the many birds that can be seen here as well as recall the history of the area.

 4